BraviNoname/Bravi/Bravifanfic/th16/README.md

 Stage 3 :

 Cherry trees have grown in the Castle that Never Was just like at the Hakurei Shrine, they meet Mushroom XI who greets them with flower danmaku, and falls in defeat.
-Afterwards, they meet a replica of Reimu, who tried to tell them that someone is after that appearance of herself and the other clones, after testing them, she guided them to the skies.
+Afterwards, they meet a replica of Reimu, who tried to tell them the reason replicas like her appeared is still unknown to her and the other clones, after testing them, she guided them to the skies.

 Stage 4 :

-The Reimu replica points the protagonists towards the winter skies of this world, they meet Antinitas who spawned a clone of Marisa, and fled.
+The Reimu replica points the protagonists towards the winter skies of this world, they meet Antinitas who spawned a replica of Marisa, and fled.
 That same clone Marisa fought the protagonists, lost and a door appeared on her back.

 Stage 5 :

 The protagonists ended up at the Transport of Remembrance filled with doors reminding them of the worlds under the season incident. they meet Antinitas and Noname, as the latter tried to find someone to join in so he can finally be faceless no more.
 As he has become faceless after being dragged out from Xehanort's grasp.
-He found Antinitas and had no choice to fight with him so he can get rid of the nuisance that is the protagonist.
+He just found Antinitas and had no choice to fight with him so he can get rid of the nuisance that is the protagonist.
 After getting beaten, a door has trapped the protagonists in.

 Stage 6 :